 Also, cut a circle of parchment paper and place it on the bottom of the pan.
 As in our Cheesecake Recipe Without a Water Bath, we cooked the cheesecake in a normal oven (not convection/fan) without placing it in a pan of water.
 This is a brief rundown of the process, please scroll to the recipe card at the bottom of the post for full instructions.

 - Bake the Cheesecake: Pour the cheesecake batter into the crust and bake.
-At the end of the baking time, turn the oven off, crack the door open about 2 inches, holding it open with a wooden spoon and leave the cake in the oven for 30 minutes.
+At the end of the baking time, turn the oven off, crack the door open about 2 inches, and leave the cake in the oven for 30 minutes.

 - Open the oven door completely and let the cheesecake cool for another 30 minutes in the oven.
 Next, place it on a wire rack on the counter until it comes to room temperature, then place it in the refrigerator to chill overnight.

 - Cook the Lemon Curd Topping: Add the ingredients to a saucepan and cook on low heat until smooth and thick.
 Strain, then cover with plastic wrap and transfer to the refrigerator to cool.

 - Spread the lemon curd over the chilled cheesecake, garnish with candied lemon slices, mint sprigs and serve

 What is the Difference Between a Traditional Cheesecake and a New York-Style Cheesecake?

 The basic filling for a traditional cheesecake includes only four ingredients: cream cheese, sugar, eggs plus a flavoring such as vanilla.
 A New York-Style cheesecake basic filling includes cream cheese, sugar, eggs, flour or cornstarch, and either heavy cream or sour cream.
 Both cheesecakes will have some type of crust on the bottom and often around the sides of the cake.